siansell/perch-cms-fieldtype-table/README.md

 Table data is editable within Perch.
 To add and remove rows or columns, right-click and use the context menu.
 Note: columns can only be added or removed if the `columns` attribute is not specified (see below).

 Column headers are editable within Perch.
+The Perch region `Save Changes` and `Save & Add another` buttons are disabled while column headers are in edit mode.

 ### Attributes